daattali/shiny-server/persistent-data-storage/text/gsheets.md

 #### Setup

-All you need to do is create a Google Sheet and set the top row with the names of the fields.
-You can either do that via the web or using the [googlesheets](https://github.com/jennybc/googlesheets) package.
-You also need to have a Google account, which I can safely assume you do.
+First you need to have a Google account, which I can safely assume you do.
+Then you need to create a Google Sheet and set the top row with the names of the fields.
+You can either do that via the web or using the [googlesheets4](https://github.com/tidyverse/googlesheets4) package.

 #### Details

-You can use the [googlesheets](https://github.com/jennybc/googlesheets) package to interact with Google Sheets from R. To connect to a specific sheet, you will need either the sheet's title or key (preferably key, as it's unique).
+You can use the [googlesheets4](https://github.com/tidyverse/googlesheets4) package to interact with Google Sheets from R. To connect to a specific sheet, you will need the sheet's key/ID.
+In order to get R to **automatically** write to the Google Sheet without asking for your authorization every time, you must set up the {googlesheets4} authentication, which is the hardest step here.
+Refer to the package documentation for instructions.